Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Experiments

-\textbf{Dataset.} We conduct our experiments using THUMOS14 \cite{thumos14}, which is among the largest available annotated action detection datasets.
-This dataset contains $13,320$, $200$ and $213$ videos for training, validation and testing respectively.
-Given that the training set contains only trimmed videos, we use the validation set to train our model.
-Additionally, we augment our training set with the collected \textit{action searches} described in Section \ref{section:action_searches}.

-\textbf{Metrics.} We compare our model against other approaches according to two main metrics, namely Recall and Mean Average Precision (mAP).
-To compute the recall, we consider a detection as a true positive if the temporal Intersection-over-Union (tIoU) is greater than $0.5$.
-The mAP is computed using the official toolkit provided by THUMOS14 \cite{thumos14}.

-\textbf{Pre-processing.} To reduce the training time and memory usage of our implementation, we reduce the dimensionality of the C3D features to a $500$ dimensional vector using PCA.
-We collapse \textit{action searches} that contain less than $8$ search steps when training our model.
-We also discard searches that reach final temporal boundary predictions that have a tIoU less than $0.5$ with the groundtruth temporal boundaries of the action.
+\textbf{Dataset.} We conduct this experiment using the AVA v1.0 dataset \cite{ava}, which is among the largest annotated action datasets and is composed of feature films.
+We pick $15$ action categories out of the original $80$ set of actions.
+We train our model using the collected \emph{AVA searches} from our \emph{Human Searches} dataset.
+However, we prune off the search sequences with less than $8$ steps.
+Refer to Section \ref{section:action_searches} for a description of the \emph{AVA searches} and details about the action categories selection criteria.
+We evaluate our model on $35$ testing videos.
+We use AVA 3-second annotations to define temporal boundaries for each action instance.

+\textbf{Metric.} We compare our model against other approaches according to the \emph{action spotting} metric, which we define to be the expected number of unique observations made per video until spotting an action.
+An action is spotted if the model lands \emph{anywhere} between its ground truth temporal bounds.

-\textbf{Baseline methods.} To demonstrate the effectiveness of our approach in terms of the recall metric, we consider two baseline models, \textit{UNIFORM} and \textit{UNIFORM-PRIOR}.
+\textbf{Baseline Methods.} To demonstrate the effectiveness of our approach in learning to search efficiently, we consider two baseline models, \emph{Random Baseline} and \emph{Direction Baseline} (refer to the \textbf{supplementary material} for more baselines).

-\begin{itemize} \item \textit{UNIFORM}: This model produces proposals by picking the proposal start time $s$ randomly form a uniform distribution on the interval $[0, d]$, where $d$ is the duration of the video.
-Then, it picks the proposal end time $t$ randomly form a uniform distribution on the interval $[s, d]$.
+\emph{Random Baseline}: This model picks both the search direction and step size randomly.
+In particular, if the current search step is at time $t$ of the video, it randomly picks between searching before $t$ in the interval $[0,t]$ or after $t$ in the interval $[t,d]$, where $d$ is the duration of the video.
+The model then picks the next search location randomly from a uniform distribution on the selected interval.

-\item \textit{UNIFORM-PRIOR}: This model produces proposals by picking the proposal start time $s$ randomly form a uniform distribution on the interval $[0, d]$, where $d$ is the duration of the video.
-Then, it sets the end time to $t=s+p$, where $p>0$ is drawn from a set of class-specific activity length priors. \end{itemize}